-Hey guys, it's Yuto (@sudachi.recipes) and today I have a delicious Japanese style stir fry dish to show you.
-It's called "Chinjao Rosu" and it's made using pork or beef and peppers.
+"Chinjao Rosu" is a delicious Japanese take on Chinese "pepper steak" stir fry dish.
+This version can be made using pork or beef and peppers.
 It's so quick and easy to make (cooking time is less than 10 minutes!) yet still packed with flavour.

 What is "Chinjao Rosu"?